Kreelio/atomic-boxes/README.md

 ## Overview

 CoreOS provides Vagrant boxes for each release, in formats compatible with the [VirtualBox](http://alpha.release.core-os.net/amd64-usr/current/coreos_production_vagrant.json) and [VMware Fusion](http://alpha.release.core-os.net/amd64-usr/current/coreos_production_vagrant_vmware_fusion.json) providers.

-However, they do not (at the time of this writing) provide a Vagrant box for use with the libvirt provider.
+However, they do not (at the time of this writing) provide a Vagrant box up-to-date for use with the libvirt provider.

 This repository provides a Packer template that can build such a box.

 ## Requirements